 GENRE: Documentary, 75-90 mins.

-CURRENT STATUS: Pre-production and development phase.
-Production scheduled for early 2014.
+CURRENT STATUS: Production and development phase.
+Nearing final production.

 SHOOTING LOCATION: Spain